ENVIR 495F

 TIME

-We will meet at our two white, UW vans, in the lot in back of the Burke Museum, between the Museum and 15th Ave, at 8:00 a.m. (yea!), and be on the road by 8:15.
-It will take between one and a half and two hours to get to the Whatcom County farming region.
-We will be hosted by a series of dairy farmers in the area around Bellingham and Lynden.
+We will meet at our three U-Cars, in the N-2 parking lot in back of Denny Hall, at 6:30 a.m., and be on the road by 6:45.
+It will take a little over two hours to get to the Whatcom County farming region.
+We will be hosted by a series of dairy farmers in the area around Lynden.
+We will be joined by Kate Steensma for the entire day.
 The agenda is as follows:

-• 12:00 Larry and Debbie Stap's Twin Brook Creamery.
-They converted from more conventinal dairying to a model of home-bottled, un-homogenized milk about ten years ago, and now they bottle their own milk and sell in retail stores in Whatcom County and around Puget Sound.
-Larry will host us for lunch (bring your own), look at the bottling plant, and discuss philosophies of farming and stewardship.
+- 9:00 Larry Stap's extended family's Twin Brook Creamery.
+They converted from more conventional dairying to a model of home-bottled, un-homogenized milk about ten years ago, and now they bottle their own milk and sell in retail stores in Whatcom County and around Puget Sound.
+Larry and his family will show us the bottling plant in action, and discuss stewardship of the land as well as running a business.
+We will also see the bottling process in action.
+In addition, they have recently installed milking robots, and we can go see them as well.
+There will be chocolate milk for sure, maybe cookies to spoil your lunch (see below).

-• 1:30 Darryl vander Haak's manure digester.
-This apparatus takes manure from several nearby farms and puts it through a digestion process that recovers methane to generate electricity and sells it to the local power company.
+- 11:15 0r 11:30 Darryl vander Haak Dairy's manure digester.
+This apparatus takes manure from several nearby farms (along with other by-products of agriculture in the area) and puts it through a digestion process that recovers methane to generate electricity and sells it to the local power company.
 They have recently added a liquid nutrient extraction process that intensifies recycling of nutrients within the local ecosystem.
-Eric Powell of ANDGAR corporation, which built and maintains the digester, will be there to explain how it all works.
+Just last year, it was announced that the vander Haak farm won a

-• 4:00 Hans and Colleen Wolfisberg's Edelweiss Dairy.
+- 3:30 Hans Wolfisberg's Edelweiss Dairy.
 This was the first dairy in Whatcom County to produce certified organic milk, and currently sells to Organic Valley.
 This is the only certified organic dairy that we will visit today.
 Hans is from a Swiss Dairying background.
 He also maintains a complex system of rotational grazing.

 WHAT TO BRING